 Swelling is also a normal part of post-operative healing and can increase for 2-3 days following any surgery, slowly resolving after this.
 You may apply an ice pack to the area for 20 minutes at a time for the first 24 hours; this will help minimize pain and swelling during this time.
 After 24 hours, you may switch to warm, moist heat.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+You should begin taking pain medicine as soon as you feel the local anesthetic start wearing off.
 For mild to moderate pain, ibuprofen (Advil® or Motrin®) may be taken.
-Ibuprofen bought over the counter comes in 200 mg tablets: 3 tablets may be taken every 6 hours as needed for pain.
-For severe pain, the prescribed pain medication should be taken as directed with food.
+Ibuprofen bought over the counter comes in 200mg tablets: 3 tablets may be taken every 6 hours as needed for pain.
+You may alternate with 2 Extra Strength Tylenol® as needed (example: 12 PM—Ibuprofen, 3 PM—Tylenol, 6 PM—Ibuprofen, 9 PM—Tylenol).
+For severe pain, the prescribed pain medicine should be taken as directed with food.
+Tylenol may be in the prescribed pain medication; therefore, do not take Extra Strength Tylenol when taking prescribed pain medication.
 Do not take any of the above medications if you are allergic or have been instructed by your doctor not to do so.